deeputech/deeputech.github.io/_posts/2020-09-01-most-important-things-i-learned-in-a-decade.md

 This, in my humble opinion, is the most important thing to learn for anyone starting their career.
 Do not get married to a programming Language, Framework, or Methodology.
 Getting attached to a programming language or a framework or methodology like OOP/FP will do more harm than good in the long run.
 Try to be pragmatic and use technology as it was intended, as a tool in your tool belt.
 Change is the only constant and it fits the IT industry better than others.
 Languages will die out, Frameworks and methodologies will come and go but the Industry will remain and anyone who is not capable of adapting to the changes may not fare well so be smart and let go of things that are dying out and learn what seems like the future.

-## 2. Avoid being a fanboy
+## 2. Avoid being a fanboy/fangirl

 Throughout your career, you will encounter technology that is amazing and you will fall in love with some of them.
-That is perfectly fine but avoid being a fanboy and be ready to recognize something better might replace it in the future and when it does accept and move on.
+That is perfectly fine but avoid being a fanboy/fangirl and be ready to recognize something better might replace it in the future and when it does accept and move on.
 Trying to cling on to what you love blindly is not gonna do anyone any good.
 I still see fanboys of a dying language or framework making the effort to discredit the newer ones on the block, please don't be like them its counterproductive to you and the industry.

 ## 3. Learn the basics of programming and become a polyglot developer